GaurangTandon/codeforces-darktheme/README.md

 1. [prettyprint's desert.css](https://github.com/google/code-prettify/blob/master/styles/desert.css), since Codeforces depends on the same library for formatting submission's display.
 2. [Ace editor's monokai.css](https://raw.githubusercontent.com/ajaxorg/ace/master/lib/ace/theme/monokai.css) since Codeforces' submission codebox uses the Ace editor.

+## Contribution guidelines

+Feel free to make a PR which clearly describes what issue is being fixed.
+Thus it may be better to first create an issue and then create a PR.

+## License

+MIT Licensed